clerk/nextjs-clerk-airtable-stripe-starter/README.md

 Some ideas for extending this starter to build your own e-commerce / service app:

+- define your products / subscriptions on Stripe & use that as a product catalog instead
 - product variants
 - product image galleries
 - stock tracking